abhi-1009/YouTube-Data-Harvesting/README.md

 # Guvi_CAPSTON_Project_YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING

 # Introduction
-Youtube-Data-Harvesting-And-Warehousing YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
+YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
 SQL and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.

 # Project Overview